openfaas/faas/CONTRIBUTING.md

 Here are a few guidelines for contributing:

 * If you have found a bug please raise an issue and fill out the whole template.
+* Don't raise PRs for typos, these aren't necessary - just raise an Issue
 * If you would like to contribute to the codebase please raise an issue to propose the change and fill out the whole template.
 * If the documentation can be improved / translated etc please raise an issue to discuss.
-PRs for changing one or two typos aren't necessary.

 * Please always provide a summary of what you changed, how you did it and how it can be tested.